LogtalkDotOrg/logtalk3/manuals/_sources/refman/directives/uses_2.rst.txt

 It is possible to specify a predicate alias using the notation ``Name/Arity as Alias/Arity`` or, in alternative, the notation ``Name/Arity::Alias/Arity``.
-Aliases may be used for avoiding conflicts between predicates specified in ``use_module/2`` and ``uses/2`` directives, for giving more meaningful names considering the calling context of the predicates, and for changing the order of the predicate arguments when calling the predicate.
-For predicates, is also possible to define alias shorthands using the notation ``Predicate as Alias`` or, in alternative, the notation ``Predicate::Alias``, where ``Predicate`` and ``Alias`` are callable terms where some or all arguments may be
+Aliases may be used to avoid conflicts between predicates specified in ``use_module/2`` and ``uses/2`` directives, for giving more meaningful names considering the calling context of the predicates, and to change the order of the predicate arguments when calling the predicate.
+For predicates, it is also possible to define alias shorthands using the notation ``Predicate as Alias`` or, in alternative, the notation ``Predicate::Alias``, where ``Predicate`` and ``Alias`` are callable terms where some or all arguments may be